sarah-cic-uk/Code-the-Future/session-4/week4-activities.md

 # Code the Future </>

-## Week 4: Activities
+## Session 4: Activities

 _NOTE: Read through and try to understand the code snippets provided above.
 Change the values of each property and see how it can impact the elements on the webpage.
 If you have any questions, reach out to the tutors._

 ## Activity 1: Styling your Webpage

-In this exercise, you will add styling to your `index.html` page that you've created and updated in Weeks 2 and 3.
+In this exercise, you will add styling to your `index.html` page that you've created and updated in Sessions 2 and 3.

 1. In Visual Studio, open the directory where your `index.html` is stored and create a new CSS file called `mystylesheet.css`
 2. Open the `mystylesheet.css`, copy the following text and save the file: